 The examination and continuous assessment marks are combined to form a single mark out of 100 for each module.
-This mark is divided as follows: 50% of the total mark is given for two 1-hour midterm exams, coursework and/or seminars, projects, or essays, and 50% for the final exam that may be a written exam only or a written exam plus final laboratory exam (if applicable), final small project, or seminar presentation.
-The 50% of the final exam is from the University regulations.
+This mark is divided as follows: 60% of the total mark is given for two 1-hour midterm exams, coursework and/or seminars, projects, or essays, and 40% for the final exam that may be a written exam only or a written exam plus final laboratory exam (if applicable), final small project, or seminar presentation.
+The 40% of the final exam is from the University regulations.
 The minimum pass mark is 50% for any module.

 When you do not sit for the final exam without any excuse, you will either get the "University zero" (i.e. 35%) if your collected mark during the term was less than or equal 35%.
 Otherwise, you will retain your collected mark.
-In both cases, you have to reenroll in this module and study it again.
+If it is above (50%) then you are passed, otherwise, you have to reenroll in this module and study it again.

 On the other hand, if you have a certified excuse approved by the lecturer, the Department Head, and the Faculty Dean, then you can submit a request for "incomplete" that lets you sit for the exam, which is normally held at the first two weeks of the semester that follows.

-On the other hand, a committee of three staff members including the supervisor of the project assesses the graduation project module.
-The project's assessment includes the supervisor mark (35%) and the discussion committee mark (65% given as follows: 20% for project presentation, 25% for report writing, and 20% for defendant discussion).
+On the other hand, a committee of three staff members including the supervisor of the project assesses the research project module.
+The project's assessment includes the supervisor mark (35%)

+and the discussion committee mark (65% given as follows: 20% for project presentation, 25% for report writing, and 20% for defendant discussion).